tarwn/lessthandot-hugo/blogs/content/posts/2012-01-01-displaying-and-saving-unicode-data.md

 ```
 mysqlexec here is a wrapper for the sqlexec function.

-Now I found the first discrepancy with Rick&#8217;s article &#8211; I found that I don&#8217;t need any conversion after that, I can assign the field&#8217;s content to the text property of this ActiveX (or ControlSource property) and the control correctly displays the unicode data!
+Now I found the first discrepancy with Rick's article &#8211; I found that I don't need any conversion after that, I can assign the field's content to the text property of this ActiveX (or ControlSource property) and the control correctly displays the unicode data!

 I was happy &#8211; the first part of displaying data turned out to be quite easy!